Description

 Tried: Run grep without the -r flag directly against the apk file to find credential strings.

-The APK is a zip archive containing binary DEX bytecode and binary XML resources. grep without decompiling first only matches raw byte sequences, missing most strings that are encoded in DEX constant pools or Android binary XML format.
-You must run jadx first so that all strings appear as plain text that grep can match reliably.
+The APK is a zip archive of binary DEX bytecode and binary XML resources.
+Grep it without decompiling and you match raw byte sequences, missing most strings held in DEX constant pools or binary XML.
+Run jadx first so every string is plain text grep can reach.

 Learn more